grepstrength/RansomWhere/README.md

 ## Terraform Setup

-**⚠️ At the time of development, the most recent Kali VM was `kali-2026-2`.
-Depending on when you try to `apply`, this may be obsolete.
+*⚠️ At the time of development (July 2026), the most recent Kali VM was `kali-2026-2`.
+Depending on when you try to `apply`, this may be obsolete.*

 To get the currently offered kali images, run the below command and take the value from the SKU column, then enter it in `proviers.tf > resource "azurerm_marketplace_agreement" > plan`: